Skip to main content

 You can then use this output to create your own Secret manually.
 Ensure that the metadata.name is set to vddk-image-pull-secret, and the metadata.namespace is left blank or omitted.

-Refer to the Pull an Image from a Private Registry documentation for additional guidance.
+Refer to the Pull an Image from a Private Registry and kubectl create secret docker-registry documentation for additional guidance.

 Migrate VMware vSphere VMs